The Case of Lena Smith: Plot

 When Officer Franz rejoins his fellow officers at the café, he discovers a surly peasant has taken his chair: Stephan.
 The farmer scurrilously insults the honor of the military man and an altercation ensues.
 Franz knows his is outmatched when he realizes that the farmer is Lena's true champion.
 A policeman separates the two rivals.

 That evening at home, Franz pens a letter to his family – a self-pitying farewell.
 Lena arrives to retrieve the money, but her disgraced Franz retreats to his bedroom and takes his own life with a pistol.
 Lena attends the inquest for her husband's death.
 The elder Hofrat, intent on casting blame on Lena for her son's suicide, attempts to interrogate her.
 Lena reacts by submitting her marriage license to the court.
 The elder Hofrat is faced with the fact that Lena is his daughter-in-law and little Franz his grandchild.
 He reacts harshly, insisting on adopting the child and denying any visitation rights to Lena.
 When she threatens to go public with facts of the marriage, the court punishes her outburst with a six-month term in the workhouse.

 Lena brutally is dragged into the prison upon her arrival and whipped by the head matron in an attempt tame her.
 Lena makes a desperate escape over a barbed wire fence, barely eluding the guards.
 She reaches the asylum where little Franz is held and flees with the boy from Vienna and back to the Hungarian countryside – and freedom.

 Epilogue – The story flashes back to 1914 as Franz Jr. bids farewell to his distraught mother Lena.
 She is devoid of any patriotic fervor.
 Her intuition tells her that the boy will not survive the war, and that all the suffering she has endured has been in vain.

 Background

 Lena (Esther Ralston) and cadet officer Franz (James Hall) at the Prater.

-Lena (Esther Ralston) incarcerated in jailhouse.